fahad-ansar/Coronavirus-status-trackerApp/README.md

 ### Instructions
-Download the python file and run on terminal or in an IDE to see status os coronavirus terminal command:
+Download the python file and run on terminal or in an IDE to see status of coronavirus terminal command:
+          lINUX
+                    python3 tracker.py

+          wINDOWS
+                    pip install requests
-          python3 try.py
+                    python3 tracker.py